F-Klimas/F-Klimas/README.md

 ### Hi there, nice to meet you 👋

-- 📖 I’m a German student studying electrical engineering atm
+- 📖 I’m a German student studying electrical engineering

 <!--
 **F-Klimas/F-Klimas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.